Abuelo-Comodo/sistema-abuelo-comodo/docs/06_SECURITY.md

 3. Grants access only if role is "Admin"

 **Applied to views:**
-- Prospectos Telefónicos
+- Prospectos Telefonicos
 - Prospectos UB
-- Calendario órdenes
+- Calendario ordenes
 - Inventario Asesor
 - Pedidos AC
 - All sensitive operational views